stranula/k2_updates/axis_twist_compensation/readme.md

     calibrate_end_y: 350
     calibrate_x: 175
 7. Power Cycle the machine
+8. Home all Axes
+9. In Fluidd console, run Z_TILT_ADJUST
+10. Home Z

-In Fluide Console run
+11. In Fluidd Console run AXIS_TWIST_COMPENSATION_CALIBRATE SAMPLE_COUNT=5
-AXIS_TWIST_COMPENSATION_CALIBRATE

     A new window will come up for you to adjust the z offset using the paper method (putting a piece of paper under the nozzle and lowering the Z until they touch).
 If oyu have feeler gauges, go with that.
 The goal here is to get the same resistance on all 5 probe points.
 I have always gone for the paper can be pulled out without tearing, or excess force, but cannot be pushed back in any further.

     Do this for all 5 points.

-In Fluide Console run
+13. In Fluidd Console run AXIS_TWIST_COMPENSATION_CALIBRATE AXIS=Y SAMPLE_COUNT=5
-AXIS_TWIST_COMPENSATION_CALIBRATE AXIS=Y

-Do the same for all 5 points.
+    Do the same paper test for all 5 points.

-SAVE_CONFIG
+14. In Fluidd Console run SAVE_CONFIG

-Run a first layer test and see if it improves.
+15. Run a first layer test and see if it improves.